trustcrypto/documentation-theme-jekyll/pages/mydoc/upgradeguide.md

 - Keybase user search tool.
 Use this to search for and send a secure message or file to anyone on Keybase.
 - Native Android support (Chrome and Firefox).
 Now no app is required to send encrypted messages or encrypt files on Android devices with OnlyKey.

-The Webcrypt 2.0 app will be available on Friday Oct 18th
+The Webcrypt 2.0 app is available now - https://apps.crp.to

 ### Challenge-Response